 Role-Emotional is one of the eight SF-36 domains.
 It assesses the limitations on routine activities because of emotional factors.9

-GPA = granulomatosis with polyangiitis; MPA = microscopic polyangiitis; QoL = quality of life; ST = Standard Therapy; TAV = TAVNEOS®.
+GPA = granulomatosis with polyangiitis; MPA = microscopic polyangiitis.

 Glucocorticoid Exposure

-Patients on TAVNEOS® experienced a reduction in glucocorticoid exposure
+Patients in the TAVNEOS® arm experienced a reduction in glucocorticoid exposure

 • Glucocorticoids were allowed as pre-medication for rituximab to reduce hypersensitivity reactions, taper after glucocorticoids given during the screening period, treatment of persistent vasculitis, worsening of vasculitis, or relapses, as well as for non-vasculitis reasons, such as adrenal insufficiency1